-Date Version Change 01/06/2023 EC-29-20 June 2023 Environmental Choice New Zealand renamed to Eco Choice Aotearoa and all references in this document amended to reflect the new name.
-'EC-29-20 Toiletry Products' specification renamed to 'EC-29-20 Personal Care' Wording in Section 7 'Use of the Eco Choice Aotearoa Label' updated.
+Date Version Change 01/06/2023 June 2023 'Environmental Choice New Zealand' renamed to 'Eco Choice Aotearoa' and all references in this document amended to reflect the new name.
+Specification renamed from "Toiletry Products" to "Personal Care" and all references in this document amended to reflect the new name.
+Wording in Section 7 'Use of the Eco Choice Aotearoa Label' updated.
 The requirement for the label to be accompanied by the specification name is now optional.